tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 doubleValue x = x + x
 ```

-The function above consists of a funciton name, followed by parameters separated by spaces.
+The function above consists of a function name, followed by parameters separated by spaces.
 After the `=` the function body is defined.

 This function will work on any numeric type.